16 Things Every Teenager Should Know Before Leaving Home!

 Worried if your teenager will be ready for an independent life when he or she moves out?
-Here is the ultimate checklist of life skills your teen needs before leaving home!
+Here are the things every teenager should know before leaving home!

 This sounds like a remedial class for high schoolers who frequently get in trouble or can’t manage to pass their normal classes.